-Dr. Becker says the plan behind the program was to provide headache patients with more followup and a multi-disciplinary care approach.
+Dr. Becker says the plan behind the program was to provide patients with headache more follow up and a multi-disciplinary care approach.
 Referrals to the program have been building ever since.

-A variety of headaches types are treated, however the majority of those who come to the program suffer from migraines.
-Many of those taking part in the program have been experiencing migraines for more than 14 days a month.
+A variety of headaches types are treated, however the majority of those who come to the program suffer from migraine.
+Many of those taking part in the program experience headache on more than 14 days a month, and some have headache every day.

-The Headache Program, which is part of the Calgary Pain Program, is located at the South Health Campus and is directed by Dr. Jeptha Davenport.
+The CHAMP headache Program, which is now part of the Calgary Pain Program, is currently located at the South Health Campus and has been directed by Dr. Jeptha Davenport since 2011.
 The program receives over 2,000 patient referrals per year and it takes a five pillar, multi-disciplinary approach to treating patients.
-The pillars are represented by: an education session; a lifestyle assessment; a self-management workshop; nursing advice; and a physician visit.
+The pillars are represented by: an education session; a lifestyle assessment; a self-management workshop; nursing advice; and physician assessments.

-Patients must be referred to the program and some patients, based on the severity of their headaches, are sent through directly for a physician consultation.
-The majority of patients, however, enter first through an education session where they are given information on headache diagnosis, treatment and management.
+Patients must be referred to the program and some patients, based on the nature of their headache disorder, are sent through directly for a physician consultation.
+The majority of patients, however, enter the progam through an education session where they are given information on headache diagnosis, treatment and management.
 Once registered, they are able to sign-up for workshops, lectures, and a lifestyle assessment with an occupational therapist.
-Through the sessions, patients can also learn how to overcome medication overuse problems which can be common for those suffering from severe migraines.
+Through the sessions, patients can also learn how to overcome problems related to overuse of painkillers and other acute headache medications, which are common among those suffering from severe migraines.

 Dr. Becker is proud of the fact that, more than 10 years after its creation, the program is still very busy and its referral numbers are growing every year.
 "The core focus of the program is to give patients the skills they need to practice effective headache self management."